Supercharge your PowerPoint productivity with

 Got books?

 VBA is very similar to regular Visual Basic.
-If you're just beginning to learn VBA, find yourself a good book on VB5 or VB6.
+If you're just beginning to learn VBA, find yourself a good book on Visual Basic (VB5 or VB6, but NOT VB.NET, which is an entirely different animal despite the name).
 That'll get you off to a good start.
 Everything you learn about VB will apply to VBA as well, with very few exceptions.

 Already a coder and just need to know how to get started coding in PPT?

-If you just need a quick tutorial on how to pop some VBA code into PowerPoint so you can try it out, we have the Visual Basic Basics here
+If you just need a quick tutorial on how to pop some VBA code into PowerPoint so you can try it out, How do I use VBA code in PowerPoint has the basics

 There's a wealth of PowerPoint-specific example code at PowerPoint MVP Shyam Pillai's site